Headlabs/business-plan/business-plan/executive-summary.md

 In conclusion, this plan projects rapid growth and high net profits over the next five years.
 Implementing this plan, in conjunction with a comprehensive and detailed marketing plan, will ensure that Headlabs rapidly becomes a profitable venture for the owners.

+### The objectives of this business plan are: ###

+1. The intended audience is the owner of this business only; this plan is not intended to obtain financing from outside sources.
+2. The scope of this plan is to provide detailed monthly projections for the current plan year, and yearly summaries for the following two years.

+### The objectives of Calico Computer Consulting are: ###
+1. __Profit__ - To generate sufficient profit to finance future growth and to provide the resources needed to achieve the other objectives of the company and its owner.
+(Net profit of at least 45% of sales in first year).
+Growth - To grow the business at a rate that is both challenging and manageable, leading the market with innovation and adaptability.
+(Grow from 24 billable hours/week at end of Year 1 to 35 hours/week in Year 3).
+Citizenship - To be an intellectual and social asset to the community and environment.
+(Contribute 5 hours per week as volunteer, contribute 5% of pretax profits to charity).